Saatva Classic Mattress Review

 Popular Mattress Comparisons

-The Saatva Classic is a springy, bouncy mattress with minimal contouring, so it creates a feeling of sleeping 'on' instead of 'in' your mattress.
-It's very responsive and has great edge support, but doesn't have good motion isolation, so you can feel your partner's movements.
+The Saatva Classic is a springy, responsive mattress with plush upper layers that you sink into, creating a cradling feeling.
+It has great edge support, but doesn't have good motion isolation, so you can feel your partner's movements.
 The Beautyrest Black has a similar feel and better motion isolation, although it's not as bouncy.
 If you don't mind a more static, much less bouncy feel, you might prefer a foam mattress like the Tempur-Pedic TEMPUR-Adapt.
 That mattress has fantastic motion isolation and better cooling, but its memory-foam feel isn't for everyone, and can make you feel stuck in place.

 If you want to see more options, check out our recommendations for the best mattresses.